Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/balance-equity-margin.md

 Balance, equity and margin can be retrieved from trading accounts.

 ## Primary asset
-The primary asset of a trading account is established by the trading platform, for forex brokers usually it is a currency like `USD`, `EUR` or `GBP`, for crypto exchanges usually it is `BTC` or `USDT`.
+The primary asset of a trading account depends on the trading platform, for forex brokers usually it is a currency like `USD`, `EUR` or `GBP`, for crypto exchanges usually it is `BTC`, `ETH` or `USDT`.

 - **Interface**
 ````typescript